HOW WE WORK

 Collating Information

-The next step is meeting with both parties, either together or separately, to extract more background detail.
-Here, aim to fully understand both parties, and confirm the facts.
+The next step is meeting with both parties, together or if this is not possible, then separately, in order to extract more background detail.
+Here, the aim is to fully understand both parties, and confirm the events.

-We will then meet again with all parties in attendance, if possible, and go over the issues with all of the information and facts having been fully established
+We will then meet again with all parties in attendance, if possible, and revisit the issues with all of the information and facts fully established.

 3.